isaiah/jubilee/README.md

 -----

-If you use bundler, you might want to add `jubilee` to your Gemfile, this is required if you want use rails http stream
+If you use bundler, you might want to add `jubilee` to your Gemfile, this is also required if you want use rails http streaming,

     $ jubilee